Fra\"{i}ss\'e theory in operator algebras: theory in operator algebras

 A separable \cstar-algebra $A$ is \emph{Uniformly HyperFinite} (UHF) if it is a direct limit of matrix algebras (see \S7 of Szab\`o's article in this volume).
 Thanks to Glimm's theorem, unital UHF algebras are classified by their supernatural numbers, that is, by formal products $\bar p=\prod_{p\text{ prime} }p^{\ell_p}$, where $\ell_p\in\mathbb N\cup\{\infty\}$.
 If $A$ is a unital UHF algebra with $A=\lim_i M_{n_i}$, for each prime $p$, let

 This associates a supernatural number $\bar p_A$ to $A$, and one checks that

-\begin{definition} Let $\bar p$ be a supernatural number.
-In the language of unital \cstar-algebras, the class $\mathcal K_{\bar p}$ is the class of matrix algebras whose size divides $\bar p$. \end{definition} The fact that any two $^*$-homomorphisms between matrix algebras are unitarily equivalent immediately gives (exact!) amalgamation for $\mathcal K_{\bar p}$.
-As the limit of a sequence of objects in $\mathcal K_{\bar p}$ is automatically UHF, we have the following. \begin{theorem} In the language of unital \cstar-algebras, for each supernatural $\bar p$, $\mathcal K_{\bar p}$ is a \Fraisse class whose \Fraisse limit is $M_{\bar p}$. \end{theorem}
+\begin{definition} Let $\bar p$ be a supernatural number. $\mathcal K_{\bar p}$ is the class of matrix algebras whose size divides $\bar p$, where maps are unital injective $^*$-homomorphisms. \end{definition} The fact that any two unital $^*$-homomorphisms between matrix algebras are unitarily equivalent immediately gives (exact!) amalgamation for $\mathcal K_{\bar p}$.
+As the limit of a sequence of objects in $\mathcal K_{\bar p}$ is automatically UHF, we have the following. \begin{theorem} For each supernatural $\bar p$, the class $\mathcal K_{\bar p}$ is a \Fraisse class whose \Fraisse limit is $M_{\bar p}$. \end{theorem}